 The Palau Visitors Authority is committed to promoting the heritage and unique attractions of the islands through sustainable tourism.

-Limitless marvels await beneath the waves at Palau’s wondrous dive sites, which hook intrepid explorers in and keep them coming back.
+Limitless marvels await beneath the waves at the wondrous dive sites in Palau, which hooks intrepid explorers in and keeps them coming back.

 Palau is not just a destination; it is an invitation to rediscover the magic of genuine exploration and become a part of something greater.

-From hire cars to authentic island luxury discover the best places to visit and things to do in the country of Palau.
+From hire cars to authentic island luxury, Outlook Recommends the best places to visit and things to do in the country of Palau.

 The Palau Visitors Authority is committed to promoting the heritage and unique attractions of the islands through sustainable tourism.

-Limitless marvels await beneath the waves at Palau’s wondrous dive sites, which hook intrepid explorers in and keep them coming back.
+Limitless marvels await beneath the waves at the wondrous dive sites in Palau, which hooks intrepid explorers in and keeps them coming back.

 From pouring waterfalls to national museums, discover the landmark attractions and must-sees in the country of Palau.